 The clinical neurological examination is the cornerstone of the brain death determination (Figure 37-1); however, there is no universally accepted testing algorithm.
 The specialty of the assessing physician, duration of observation, need for confirmatory testing, and the number of observers and/or exams vary widely internationally.5,6,8,12,16 In the United States, typically there is no requirement for a specific declaring specialty, and one physician examination is sufficient for declaration in adults.
 Alternatively, timing and confirmatory testing tends to vary widely based on state and/or hospital mandate.3,8–10

 Clinical examination to assess brain death.
-Cranial nerves are indicated by Roman numerals; the afferent limbs are represented by solid arrows and ...
+Cranial nerves are indicated by Roman numerals; the afferent limbs are represented by solid ...